devopness/devopness/docs/legal/privacy-policy.md

 Please note that we may ask you to verify your identity before responding to such requests.
 Please note, we may not be able to provide Service without some necessary data.

 You have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
-For more information, please contact your local data protection authority in the European Economic Area (EEA).<br><br>
+For more information, please contact your local data protection authority in the European Economic Area (EEA).

 ## 11. Your Data Protection Rights under the California Privacy Protection Act (CalOPPA)
 CalOPPA is the first state law in the nation to require commercial websites and online services to post a privacy policy.
 The law’s reach stretches well beyond California to require a person or company in the United States (and conceivable the world) that operates websites collecting personally identifiable information from California consumers to post a conspicuous privacy policy on its website stating exactly the information being collected and those individuals with whom it is being shared, and to comply with this policy. – See more at: https://consumercal.org/about-cfc/cfc-education-foundation/california-online-privacy-protection-act-caloppa-3/